ubco-W2022T2-data301/project-group-group55/project_vision.md

 For this project, we agree to contract for a { A+/A/B/C }.
 - A

-# How does easy online flight booking affect satisfaction between age groups?
+# What are some factors that affect flight satisfaction?